Clique trees of infinite locally finite chordal graphs: Introduction

 \section{Introduction}

-A graph is chordal, if each of its cycles of length greater than three contains a chord, i.e., an edge connecting two non-consecutive vertices along the cycle.
+A graph is chordal, if for every cycle of length greater than three there is a chord, i.e. an edge connecting two non-consecutive vertices on the cycle.
 Chordal graphs are a classic object in graph theory and computer science~\cite{Blair_Peyton__AnIntroductionToChordalGraphsAndCliqueTrees__IVMA_1993}.
-They are equivalent to the class of graphs representable as a family of subtrees of a tree~\cite{Gavril__TheIntersectionGraphsOfSubtreesInTreesAreExactlyTheChordalGraphs__JCTB_1974,Halin__OnTheRepresentationOfTriangulatedGraphsInTrees__EJC_1984}.
-A finite and connected chordal graph has natural representations of this form: so-called clique trees, which form a subclass of the spanning trees of its clique graph.\\
+In the finite case they are known to be equivalent to the class of graphs representable as a family of subtrees of a tree~\cite{Gavril__TheIntersectionGraphsOfSubtreesInTreesAreExactlyTheChordalGraphs__JCTB_1974}.
+A finite and connected chordal graph has natural representations of this form: so-called clique trees, which form a subclass of the spanning trees of its clique graph.

 This work investigates clique trees of infinite locally finite chordal graphs.
-We show their existence and extend various classic characterisations of clique trees from the finite to the infinite case. \\
+We show their existence and extend various classic characterisations of clique trees from the finite to the infinite case.

 Our core contribution is a local partition of the edge set of the clique graph and a corresponding set of constraints, one for each element of the partition, which a clique tree has to fulfil.
-Each constraint only depends on the edges within its partition element, whence the constraints are satisfied or violated independently from each other.
-This allows a local construction of a clique tree by fixing a satisfying subset of the edges in each element of the partition.
-This characterises the clique trees by a bijection with the product of the local choices.\\
+This characterises the clique trees by a bijection with the product of the local choices.
+See Section~\ref{sec_characterisation}.
+Each constraint only depends on the edges within its partition element, whence the constraints are satisfied or violated independently of each other.
+Section~\ref{sec_bijection} presents a purely combinatorial and local construction of a clique tree by fixing a satisfying subset of the edges in each element of the partition.

-In the case of a finite chordal graph, our main result gives rise to an enumeration of the clique trees.
+In the case of a finite chordal graph, our main result gives rise to an enumeration of the clique trees, see Section~\ref{sec_enumeration}.
 It is equivalent to a prior enumeration via a local partitioning of constraints by Ho and Lee~\cite{Ho_Lee__CountingCliqueTreesAndComputingPerfectEliminationSchemesInParallel__IPL_1989}.
 While their partition is indexed by the minimal vertex separators of the chordal graph, ours is indexed by certain families of cliques.
-We recover the minimal vertex separators as intersections of the cliques within those families, thus demonstrating the equivalence of the two approaches.\\
+We recover the minimal vertex separators as intersections of the cliques within those families, thus demonstrating the equivalence of the two approaches.
+Section~\ref{sec_min_sep} shows this bijection.
+As a corollary, we identify the reduced clique graph with the union of all clique trees, extending a result in~\cite{Galinier_Habib_Paul__ChordalGraphsAndTheirCliqueGraphs__LNCS_1995} to infinite graphs.